MicrosoftDocs/winrt-api/windows.ui.xaml.controls/control_isfocusengagementenabled.md

 # Windows.UI.Xaml.Controls.Control.IsFocusEngagementEnabled

 ## -description
-Get or sets a value that indicates whether game pad mouse simulation can be engaged.
+Get or sets a value that indicates whether XY focus navigation (for game pad/remote) can be engaged.

 ## -xaml-syntax
 ```xaml